Accessible Tour in Moscow and St Petersburg

 In the morning, you will have a private transfer to the train station in Moscow where you will take a fast train to StPetersburg (4 hours).
 Upon your arrival to St Petersburg, your driver will pick you up and drive you to your hotel Ibis.

 ACCESSIBILITY: Both Leningradskiy train station in Moscow and Moskovskiy train station in St Petersburg have accessible facilities for tourists with mobility impairments.
 If needed, the Centre for the Promotion of Mobility at Russian Railways staff can accompany tourists at the railway station and its main areas (upon advance request).
 The company “Russian Railways” offers comfortable access to long-distance trains for passengers with disabilities.
-Entrance to the car is equipped with a lift for disabled people, through which passengers can get in both the high and low platform without leaving the wheelchair.
+There is a lift for disabled people in the entrance to the car, through which passengers can get in both the high and low platform without leaving the wheelchair.

 Day 6.
 ENJOY ST PETERSBURG ATTRACTIONS